-By using a tax preparation checklist, getting on the front foot and collating the right information now, you can make the process much easier for both your tax agent and you meaning your refund will be in your pocket sooner.
+By using a tax preparation checklist, getting on the front foot and collating the right information now, you can make the tax submission process much easier for both your tax agent and yourself meaning your refund will be in your pocket sooner.

 There are 15 things on your tax preparation checklist:

 Check your pay by logging into your myGov account